What is Roll Forming? Our specialist explains

 1. Unwinding reel (decoiler)

 A coil of sheet material is placed on the core of the reel.
-The core of the unwinder (decoiler) can change in diameter so that the coil can be clamped and stay firmly on the mandrel.
+The core of the unwind reel (or decoiler) can change in diameter so that it clamps the coil so that it stays firmly on the mandrel.

 2. Straightener

-Before punching, the material must first be flat-stretched so as not to get stuck in the tools.
+Before punching the material, it is necessary to first stretch the material flat so that it does not get stuck in the tools.
 These come in several varieties.
 From single rolls to more than 21 stretch rolls.
 Precision pullers are called levelers.
 These have support rolls to keep the stretch rolls straight, or not.

 3. Punching installation